-However, it was the fact that my Mom was still plugging away.
+However, it was the fact that my Mom was still plugging away that gave me strength.
 We chatted on messenger as she stayed with my brother and his family.
 She dropped off supplies and carried on through the pain.
 I knew that is what I had to do.
 She has more strength that you could ever imagine.

 After my quarantine was over, I started taking walks to clear my head.
 Then I picked up my camera and decided to try and get away from the grief for a tiny moment.
 It never really left me but at least with my camera in hand, I was able to shift my focus to something else.
 I am sure that is what my Dad would have wanted.

 Before I left, I wanted to find my Dad’s old camera.
 It was the camera that he gave to me when I first started out.
 This was the camera that I learned on and took with me on my first trip to Germany.
 However, it was lost in the sea of boxes that filled the back shed.
 I had also been trying to find it for years.
 On my last day at my home in Canada, at the very back of the shed and at the very bottom of the very last box I found it along with my grandfather’s Brownie SIX-20.
 I finally, found my Dad’s Pentax Spotmatic F, case and all.

 2021: A New Year or A New Hope

 Life did not magically change when the clock struck 12 on December 31st.
 Life doesn’t work like that.
 What I realized is that no matter what day it is, you have to carve your way through life.